Snapchat Launches New AR Learning Hub to Facilitate AR Creation

 As such, understanding the fundamentals of AR could be hugely valuable, and this new course could be a first step towards more advanced promotions for your business.

-You can learn more about Snap’s AR Learning Hub here, while you can also check out some of the latest, most innovative Snap AR Lenses here.
+You can learn more about Snapchat’s AR Learning Hub here, while you can also check out some of the latest, most innovative Snapchat AR Lenses here.